n1vux/articles/MAP/SciFi/index.md

 * [Feedback](https://github.com/n1vux/articles/issues/new/choose)

-# More than Pulp(?): Science Fiction and the Problem of Literary Merit
+# More than Pulp(?): Science Fiction and the Problem of Literary Meritfo

 ## The ?First? (?Second?)
 Thesis on SciFi as LitCrit.